-In terms of the writing, our next task is to sit at a table with pen and paper at hand and write the Zodiac wording from the car door, and then follow this up by squatting in front of a wall, with some paper pinned to it, and write the same wording, without resting your palm and see the results.
-It will not be the same and never will be, let alone all the contributing factors that faced the Zodiac Killer at Lake Berryessa on September 27th 1969.
+In terms of the handwriting, our next task is to sit at a table with pen and paper at hand, and write the wording from the car door.
+We then need to follow this up, by squatting in front of a wall with some paper pinned to it and write the same wording without resting your palm on the wall and note the results.
+One would expect a discrepancy, let alone all the contributing factors that faced the Zodiac Killer at Lake Berryessa on September 27th 1969.
 The final option, suggested by some, is that the killer wrote on the car door before attacking the couple.
 This would circumvent the blood issue, but would have relied heavily upon his method of operation going exactly as planned, otherwise the only smear on the car door may have been in black ink.

 To view a comprehensive discussion on this topic and pursue other lines of reasoning, please visit the following thread at the ZodiacKillerSite Forum.
 Or click the banner below, to join or access the main index page.